CPAP Dry Mouth: What's The Solution?

 It is not easy to change your breathing patterns while you sleep.
 There are many websites that can help you to let go of your mouth-breathing habits, but what if you can get a CPAP accessory that can help you with that?

-Chin straps are an excellent idea for those who tend to breathe with their mouth open.
+Chin straps like the Premium Sullivan Chinstrap from ResMed are an excellent idea for those who tend to breathe with their mouth open.
 They also help in keeping your jaw in place and prevent the air from escaping through your mouth.
 In this way, you can slowly let go of your mouth-breathing habit and also reduce mouth-dryness.

 The above-given tips can help you get rid of the mouth-dryness.
 All of these tips also have many other benefits.
-So, do not let mouth-dryness stop you from getting a relaxed and comfortable sleep with your CPAP mask and machine.
+So, do not let CPAP dry mouth stop you from getting a good night's sleep with your CPAP mask and machine.